-1. The District will require that any DBEs listed by bidders for participation in the contract be certified as eligible DBEs at the time of bid.
+- 1. The District will require that any DBEs listed by bidders for participation in the contract be certified as eligible DBEs at the time of bid.
 This includes being certified to perform the specific type of work the DBE has been listed for.
-This will be determined by comparing the NAICS codes for the work the DBE has been listed for with the NAICS codes the DBE has been certified to perform work for.
+This will be determined by comparing the NAICS codes for the work the DBE has been listed for with the NAICS codes the DBE has been certified to perform work for. - Any lower-tier DBE subcontractor may be counted toward the DBE goal, although 2.
+13 | Page

-DBE credit cannot be double counted.